-FAQs About the Presidential Inauguration, Swearing-in Ceremony, Inauguration Parade and more
+FAQs about the Presidential Inauguration, the swearing-in ceremony, the parade and more

-Witness history as the United States of America welcomes a new commander-in-chief on Jan.
-20, 2017.
-If you’re looking for more information about celebrating the presidential inauguration, then check out these commonly asked questions.
+Witness history from home as the United States of America welcomes a new commander-in-chief on Jan.
+20. If you’re looking for more information about celebrating the presidential inauguration, then check out these commonly asked questions.

 When and where is the swearing-in ceremony?

-The 45th President of the United States will be sworn in at 12 p.m. on Friday, Jan.
-20, 2017 on the West Lawn of the U.S. Capitol.
-Both the vice president-elect and president-elect will take Oaths of Office, followed by an inaugural address.
-Visit the Presidential Inaugural Committee's website for more information.
+The 46th President of the United States will be sworn in on Wednesday, Jan.
+20 on the West Lawn of the U.S. Capitol.
+Both the vice president-elect and president-elect will take Oaths of Office, which usually takes place at noon, followed by an inaugural address.
+In-person attendance is limited to Congress due to safety protocols.

 How can I view the new president’s parade route?

 Plan to watch the procession from home this year.
 After being sworn in, the president typically goes on a ceremonial parade down Pennsylvania Avenue from the U.S. Capitol to the White House.
 In the past, the parade has begun at approximately 3 p.m. on Inauguration Day.
 This year, the Bidens will arrive at the White House with a presidential escort consisting of representatives from every branch of the military.
 A “virtual parade” showcasing communities across the country will be televised.
 The parade will begin at approximately 3 p.m. on Inauguration Day.
 Visit the website of the Presidential Inauguration Committee for more information.